Hermann Höfle

 Hermann Julius Höfle, also Hans (or) Hermann Hoefle (/de/; 19 June 1911 – 21 August 1962), was an Austrian-born SS commander and Holocaust perpetrator during the Nazi era.

+Höfle was deputy to Odilo Globočnik during Aktion Reinhard, the extermination over two million Polish Jews, including the Jewish populations of Warsaw, Lublin, and Bialystok.
+On 11 January 1943, Höfle sent a message to SS-Obersturmbannführer Adolf Eichmann in Berlin that documented the total number of Jews killed in the four extermination camps during 1942 as 1,274,166.

-He was deputy to Odilo Globočnik in the Aktion Reinhard program, serving as his main deportation and extermination expert.
-Arrested in 1961 in connection with these crimes, Höfle died via suicide by hanging in prison before he was tried.
+Arrested in 1961, Höfle died via suicide by hanging in prison before he was tried for his crimes.

-SS career
+Pre-World-War II

 Born in Salzburg, Austria, Höfle joined the Nazi Party on 1 August 1933, with party number 307,469.
 He joined the Schutzstaffel (SS) at the same time.
 Before the war, he worked as an auto mechanic.
 Due to illegal political activities, he was imprisoned in Salzburg from 25 May 1935 to 1 January 1936.